DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Privilege

-A merchant accepting credit cards is a privilege, not a right.
+A merchant's ability to accept card payments is a privilege, not a right.
 The Payment Card Industry has established a system of payment that is convenient for consumers and business owners who choose not to deal in checks and cash.
 It is their system and they get to set the requirements.
 Anyone accepting online payments must sign a contract and/or accept a terms of use agreement that explicitly states the merchants responsibility to adhere to these requirements (unfortunately this isn't always emphasized in the sign up process, so be sure to read through the fine print).
 Therefore, simply installing a Drupal site to accept credit card payments doesn’t mean you have established the proper means of doing so.

 ### Distributed Components